The Portage to San Cristobal of A.H.: Background and publication

 George Steiner, academic, philosopher, writer and literary critic for The New Yorker and The New York Times, had written about the Holocaust in some of his previous books, including Anno Domini (1964), Language and Silence (1967) and In Bluebeard's Castle (1971).
 Many of the ideas Steiner expresses in The Portage to San Cristobal of A.H. were drawn from these earlier works.
 Steiner told New York Times editor D. J. R. Bruckner that this book arose out of his lifelong work on language.
 "Central to everything I am and believe and have written is my astonishment ... that you can use human speech both to bless, to love, to build, to forgive and also to torture, to hate, to destroy and to annihilate."

 Steiner wrote The Portage in 1975 and 1976 in Geneva, Switzerland, and the 120-page work originally appeared in the Spring 1979 issue of the US literary magazine, The Kenyon Review.
 An abridged version was published in the Spring 1980 issue of Granta, the British literary magazine.
 Its first publication in book form, with minor revisions by Steiner, was in May 1981 by Faber and Faber in the UK and, as requested by Steiner, it was a paperback original.
 The first US edition was published in hardcover in April 1982 by Simon & Schuster.
-The Portage has been translated into several languages, including French, German, Hebrew, Italian and Swedish.
+The Portage has been translated into several languages, including French, Hebrew, Italian and Swedish.
+But a translation into German was never published by his German publishing house Suhrkamp Verlag.
+The publisher Siegfried Unseld and the Non-Jewish prominent in-house authors Uwe Johnson, Max Frisch, Hans Magnus Enzensberger debated whether Steiner's The Portage would fit into Suhrkamp's cultural ethos.
+Steiner ironically resigned himself to his fate that the ″High Lords″ Johnson, Frisch, and Enzensberger would ″pass judgment from Mount Zion″.
+This reversal of roles was a latent threat of scandal, which Steiner did not make a reality.
+He remained silent about his failure with Unseld and even allowed the legend to spread in the Frankfurter Allgemeine Zeitung on his 60th birthday in 1989 that he had ″not yet agreed″ to a German translation of the novel for political reasons and, above all, out of mistrust of the language.
+Steiner was an avowedly anti-Zionist Jew.
+Steiner believed that Judaism was intrinsically exilic and text based, and Zionism was a form of heresy in the mould of Sabbateanism.
+He espoused a kind of orthodox anti-Zionism without being Orthodox Jew.
+His classic essay on this subject is: Our Homeland the Text.